turingschool/lesson_plans/ruby_04-apis_and_scalability/gametime_project.markdown

 ---
 title: Game Time
 length: 1
-tags: javascript, jquery, qunit
+tags: javascript, jquery, canvas, svg, mocha, testing
 ---

 ## Abstract

 Build a game that is playable in the browser.
 There is no server-side component for this project.
-You'll be using JavaScript exclusively to complete this project.
+You'll be using client-side JavaScript exclusively to complete this project.

 This project is inspired by [Minicade](http://minica.de/).